The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: Minimal vector-like lepton models

 Till date, no signals of exotic VLLs have been observed.
-Since the VLLs are pair-produced by the $s$-channel electroweak vector boson diagrams, their production cross-sections are expected to be quite small.
-Therefore, the current bounds on VLLs masses are well below the TeV scale, $\sim 100$ GeV \cite{Achard:2001qw,Aad:2019kiz,Sirunyan:2019ofn}.
+Since the VLLs are pair-produced by the $s$-channel electroweak vector boson diagrams, their production cross sections are expected to be quite small.
+Therefore, the current bounds on VLLs masses are well below the TeV scale, {\it i.e.,} $\sim 100$ GeV \cite{Achard:2001qw,Aad:2019kiz,Sirunyan:2019ofn}.
 Using a data sample corresponding to an integrated luminosity of 77.4 fb$^{-1}$ of $pp$ collisions at $\sqrt{s}$ = 13 TeV, the CMS collaboration has ruled out a VLL doublet coupling to the third generation SM leptons in the mass range of 120-790 GeV at 95\% C.L. \cite{Sirunyan:2019ofn}.
 Obtaining bounds on the masses of $SU(2)_L$-singlet charged VLLs is an extremely challenging task due to a much smaller production cross-section and unfavorable branching ratios.
 For $SU(2)_L$-triplet VLLs, the future $pp$ colliders such as the 27 TeV high-energy LHC with 15 ab$^{-1}$ integrated luminosity has the discovery potential up to 1.7 TeV, whereas a 100 TeV collider with 30 ab$^{-1}$ integrated luminosity could make a discovery for masses up to 4 TeV \cite{Bhattiprolu:2019vdu}.
 The situation is expected to remain grim for singlet VLLs.
 Hence, in the present analysis, we set the mass of VLL particles to be 1 TeV.
 The scaling to smaller mass values, and hence to smaller Yukawa couplings $y_I$, can be obtained through Eq. \eqref{vll:alpha0}.

 The fit results for the $X$ model are shown in Fig.~\ref{fig:X-model}.
 We find that in the $(y_X)_e=0$ case, the best fit clearly favors non-zero values of $|(y_X)_\mu|$ as well as $|(y_X)_\tau|$.
-The fit also improves significantly over the SM: we have $\Delta \chi^2_{\rm NP} \approx 8.5$.
-On the other hand, in the case $(y_X)_\mu=0$, the best fit is very close to the SM, and the improvement due to NP is only marginal: $\Delta \chi^2_{\rm NP} \approx 0.6$.
+The fit also improves significantly over the SM: we have $\Delta \chi^2_{\rm NP} \approx 10.0$.
+On the other hand, in the case $(y_X)_\mu=0$, the best fit is very close to the SM, and the improvement due to NP is only marginal: $\Delta \chi^2_{\rm NP} \approx 0.5$.
 The case with $(y_X)_e=0$ is thus the only case useful for resolving CAA, and it indeed allows the consistency of all the measurement sets to within $1\sigma$.
 A non-zero value of $(y_X)_\mu$ is thus strongly indicated.
-As expected, this scenario leads to a close-to-optimal resolution of CAA.
+Note that this scenario (model $X$) does not reach the maximum improvement possible with $\alpha=-3$ models as indicated in Fig.~\ref{fig:alpha}, due to the additional constraints coming from the model.
+However, it does reach close to the model-independent prediction.